surge-synthesizer/OB-Xf/README.md

 [discoDSP](https://github.com/reales/OB-Xd), bringing together several efforts going on in the audio space and combining them inside the Surge Synth Team infrastructure.

+This is a work in progress and still in alpha stage.

 Source code can be compiled with [JUCE 8.0.6](https://github.com/juce-framework/JUCE/releases/tag/8.0.6) using CMake.

 # Changelog